 On the High Holidays the dough for this Ethiopian bread is doused with honey and the slices are then drenched with honey.
 Initially baked in a clay covered pot lined with banana leaves over embers, this dabo bread is enriched with butter and milk, as reflected in its Amharic name: yemar = honey; yewotet = milk; dabo = bread.
 Some Ethiopians believe that bee honey was one of the many gifts that the Queen of Sheba brought to King Solomon (II Chronicles 9:1).

-This focus on honey in this tasty loaf makes sense given that Ethiopia’s honey manifests regional subtleties from its local biodiversity.
+This focus on honey in this tasty loaf makes sense, given that Ethiopia’s honey manifests regional subtleties from its local biodiversity.
 This includes a highly valued white honey derived from sage plants in the Tigray region.
 Honey forms the basis of the national fermented honey wine, tej, and its related honey water called birz.

 Pumpkin had seasonal appeal especially during the High Holidays.
 As Gilda Angel, an expert in Sephardi foods notes, “Food made with pumpkin is served to express the hope that as this vegetable has been protected by a thick covering, God will protect us and gird us with strength.”
 One Hebrew word for pumpkin or squash, qara, provides the pun for “tear or rip” -- any evil decree of the new year should be torn up.
 The word also sounds like the Hebrew for “called out.”
-That is, good deeds should be called out and recognized as in “yikaru lefanekha z'khuyoteinu, or may our good deeds be called out before God at the time of judgment.”
-Since a pumpkin contains many seeds, it also comes to symbolize fruitfulness and fertility.
+That is, good deeds should be called out and recognized as in “yikaru lefanekha z'khuyoteinu", "may our good deeds be called out before God at the time of judgment.”
+Since a pumpkin contains many seeds, it also came to symbolize fruitfulness and fertility.

-This Sukkot reclaim these diverse, autumn-infused baked goods from legendary and resilient Jewish communities.
+This Sukkot, reclaim these diverse, autumn-infused baked goods from legendary and resilient Jewish communities.